camUrban/PteraSoftware/README.md

 ### What If I'm Having Trouble Getting Set Up?

 Not to worry!
-I am working on a video that walks through getting Ptera Software up and running.
-It will include every step, from downloading Python for the first time to setting up your IDE to running the software.
-In the meantime, feel free to open an issue for guidance.
+I've made [a video](https://www.youtube.com/watch?v=oX8u2ZflJM4) that walks through getting Ptera Software up and running.
+It includes every step, from downloading Python for the first time to setting up your IDE to running the software.
+If you still run into problems, feel free to open an issue for guidance.

 ## Example Code